 What Causes Bedsores?

-Bedsores, or pressure ulcers, most commonly arise from resident neglect or negligent treatment.
+Bedsores, or pressure ulcers, most commonly arise from resident neglect, medical malpractice or negligent treatment.
 Immobile patients must switch positions frequently.
 When they remain in one place for too long, obstruction of blood flow can lead to the creation of an ulcer, or sore.
 Bedsores are most likely to occur where bony protuberances are present – the elbows, knees, hipbones, tailbone, shoulders, and more.

 How Serious Are Bedsores?